 “And we made some pretty sweet moolah out of it, didn’t we?”
 His round face shined.

 “And you get to write more books.”
 Gad’s tiny eyes sparkled in his doughy face.

 “What’s gon’ be your next topic?”
 The publisher rubbed his hands together.
 “Something good, I hope!”

 “Well, I did have one idea,” said Mr Seltro, as he came around to Gad’s point of view.

 “Paths to Hell: 101 Places in the Eternal Fire to See Before You Die.”

-Interestingly, more people bought the sequel than Isn’t It (Nec)romantic?
-This is interesting because a large percentage of the population had succumbed to what would later be known as the “shufflin’ biteys” — so it was impressive that there were enough people left around to buy the book.
-It perhaps makes sense, considering that people only bough the first one out of interest and curiosity (which still resulted in a healthy amount of sales).
-People bought So, the Dead Have Risen out of necessity.
+More people bought the sequel than Isn’t It (Nec)romantic?
+A large percentage of the population had succumbed to what would be known as “the shufflin’ biteys” — so it was impressive there were enough people left around to buy the book.
+The public bought the first one out of interest and curiosity, which still resulted in a healthy amount of sales.

-Nessie had introduced him to a charming man with eyes that were entirely black and a deep monotone voice that sounded an awful lot like a coffin lid being shifted.
-The fact that everything he touched died — be it bug or bird or, indeed, human — did not concern Baldahr, nor did the puzzling realisation that he cast no shadow.
-The man who did not give a proper name but instead a slightly mystifying riddle that seemed to go on forever (“I am the end and the beginning of everything, I am the shadow of man’s soul, I am the eternal night, I am the obsidian flame, I am the darkness, I am the absence of light…” etc. etc.) was extremely knowledgeable on all things satanic and demonic, and claimed to know how to get to and from Hell itself.
+Nessie introduced him to a charming man with black eyes and a deep monotone voice.
+It sounded an awful lot like the groan of a coffin lid.
+That everything he touched died — be it a bug, bird, or, indeed, human — did not concern Baldahr.
+Nor did the realisation he cast no shadow.
+The man, who did not give a proper name but instead mystified with a riddle(“I am the end and the beginning of everything, I am the shadow of man’s soul, I am the eternal night, I am the obsidian flame, I am the darkness, I am the absence of light…” etc. etc.), was knowledgeable on all things satanic and demonic.
+He claimed to know how to get to and from Hell itself.

 The other two seemed to agree.